dispatchrun/wzprof/README.md

 some of the simplest and quickest ways to gather insight into the performance of an application.

-`wzprof` aims the combine the capabilities and user experience of `pprof` with a [**wazero.Runtime**](https://pkg.go.dev/github.com/tetratelabs/wazero#Runtime), enabling the profiling of any application compiled to WebAssembly.
+`wzprof` aims to combine the capabilities and user experience of `pprof` with a [**wazero.Runtime**](https://pkg.go.dev/github.com/tetratelabs/wazero#Runtime), enabling the profiling of any application compiled to WebAssembly.